 236.13 Designing Right of Way Plans

 Right of way plans are developed along with the development of the detail plans.
-These two activities are defined as "final design".
 They occur after the preliminary plan for an improvement is approved.
 Right of way plans define and dimension areas necessary to construct and maintain the main roadway and necessary outer roadways, entrances and crossroads.
 The right of way limits will include areas necessary for utility adjustments and maintenance activities.
 Right of way dimensions are sufficiently detailed to write deeds to describe the required right of way and easement limits.
+Final right-of-way plans and plan approval cannot take place until NEPA approval, however, FHWA may allow additional activities that do not constitute final design to be advanced if the DA determines that such activities do not materially affect the consideration of alternatives in the NEPA review process and/or cause adverse environmental impacts.
+The PM shall work with the DLE and FHWA to consider this process on a case-by-case basis.

 The minimum width of right of way established for each project is that necessary to accommodate construction and provide proper maintenance of the roadway without an undue number of jogs in the right of way line.
 The established right of way width must be sufficient to accommodate all roadway cross-section elements and required appurtenances necessary for an adequate facility in the design year.